surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 3) Parameter is modulated by the currently selected modulation source (bright-blue)

+Moreover, if you hover your mouse pointer over any modulated slider, the source(s) it's being modulated from will be highlighted in the routing bar.
+This makes it easier to see what modulation source(s) are linked to a parameter.

 <br/>

 ### Modulation source buttons
-Once routed to any parameter, the modulation source buttons change their appearance depending if they're selected, and if they're routed in the current patch or not. (scene dependent)
+Once routed to any parameter, the modulation source buttons change their appearance depending if they are selected, and if they are routed in the current patch or not. (scene dependent)

-![Illustration 8: Modulation sources look different when used](./images/Pictures/illu8.png)
+![Illustration 8: Modulation sources look different when used](./images/Pictures/mod_source_buttons.png)

-1) Unused modsource
+1) Unused modulation source

-2) Used modsource
+2) Used modulation source

-3) Selected modsource
+3) Unused selected modulation source

+4) Used selected modulation source

 <br/>